How to Shrink Wrap a Pontoon Boat

 Secure the front and rear strapping before adding the tape.

-Cleats on the boat’s stern also come in handy when it comes to tightening the strap.
-If your boat has them, you can use these to create a V-like pattern that will provide a sturdy frame for the wrap.
+Cleats on the boat’s stern also come in handy when tightening the strap.
+If your boat has them, you can create a V-like pattern that will provide a sturdy frame for the wrap.

 Step 3: Put the Wrap Roll on the Boat

 When you finish building a sturdy support system, it’s time to wrap the boat.
-Simply unfold the wrap over the created frame.
+Unfold the wrap over the created frame.

 You can start by laying it on the poles and strapping it from the stern to the bow, ensuring you cover the entire boat broadly.

-Then cut the excess wrap hanging on the trailer and run the band around the boat.
-Ensure that the band lies under the deck, where the pontoons attach to the boat.
+Then, cut the excess wrap hanging on the trailer and run the band around the boat.
+Ensure the band lies under the deck, where the pontoons attach to the boat.

 Tighten the belly band to join the two ends and secure them with a buckle.
 The wrap is now ready for heating.
 It will remain in place even when the other parts shrink.